 Economy and Society

 The MA in Economy and Society track was designed to help students develop an understanding of how social preconditions may both limit and stimulate change from non-market to various types of market economy.
 The seminars focus on the interdependence between the economic and social systems at the time of a deep transformation.
-Thanks to courses like Political Economy of Policy Reform, Economy and Society (I and II), , Seminar on Corruption, Organized Crime and Human Trafficking, and Sociology of Institutional Change, students are able to observe theories “in action”, as instruments for achieving a better understanding of the socio-economic world.
+Thanks to courses such as Economy and Society , Seminar on Corruption, Organized Crime and Human Trafficking, students are able to observe theories “in action”, as instruments for achieving a better understanding of the socio-economic world.